 Craig is a third-generation barbershopper who looks forward to camaraderie and enjoying a hobby with other group members.
 “The barbershop style lends itself to a union of performers of all ages”, Ahlgrim said.

 His father and both grandfathers sang barbershop.
 Both his sister and his wife sing barbershop with the

 woman’s Sweet Adelines.
 A 25-year veteran of singing barbershop, Craig brings a wealth of barbershop experience to his leadership role with the Chorus of Du Page.

 He says, "It's a bonding between the old and the new," & "It doesn't matter how old the person is, as long as you can make that chord ring.
 It's a very addicting feeling to be a part of something like that."

 "I hope it means constant fun times and to improve our singing level," he said.
 "We hope to have as much fun as we can while singing and performing the best we can."

-Craig and his wife Cindy – who sings tenor with Roxy, a district champion women’s quartet – have a 6-year-old son, Bennett, and a dog named Norman have a home in Naperville.
+Craig and his wife Cindy – who sings tenor with the Melodeers chorus – and thier 10-year-old son, Bennett, have a home in Naperville.